 That’s kinda what it’s about.
 But there’s so much more.
 I’m real excited about it actually and I could write about it for hours.
 BUT, we’ll stick to something short and sweet (ish)!

 Originally a book by Jenny Han, adopted into the movie.
-Main character is Lara Jean, the teenager, half Korean and half Caucasian.
+Main character is Lara Jean, the teenager, half Korean and half white.
 It’s referenced in one of the opening scenes that her mother died and now it’s just her father and two sisters (I wanna talk about ambiguous loss at some point, stay tuned, it’ll be great!).

 Okay so, how does this relate to identity development?
 And what is identity development?
 What is your identity development??